 What does this mean for you?

 No one study can fully explain the complex and dynamic interconnected pathways in our bodies.
 But you can better understand your own microbiome with an advanced microbiome analysis, like Onegevity’s Gutbio™.
-Gutbio will measure your Veillonella, providing you an understanding of your gut’s SCFA-producing capabilities, thus helping you manage a chronic health condition or allowing you to take better advantage of your physical capabilities.
+Gutbio measure's your SCFA-producing capabilities from your stool sample including Butyrate, Proprionate, Valerate, and Lactate, thus helping you manage a chronic health condition or allowing you to take better advantage of your physical capabilities.